 Lenders rarely publish any definitive guidance on their policy towards spray foam insulation, so it is all but impossible to know whether they are likely to approve a mortgage or equity release without tailored advice from a whole-of-market broker.

-Mortgage lenders generally rely on the surveyor to identify the insulation present and either use that valuation to make a judgment call, some lenders and most Equity Release providers refuse to lend against properties with spray foam insulation as a blanket rule.
+Mortgage lenders generally rely on the surveyor to identify the insulation present and either use that valuation to make a judgment call, most lenders and ALL Equity Release providers refuse to lend against properties with spray foam insulation as a blanket rule.

-In the meantime, while we would strongly advise against ever fitting spray foam insulation in your home, there are usually suitable mortgage options available to meet your requirements, although Equity Release can be more of a problem, especially with the closed-type spray foam.
+While we would strongly advise against ever fitting spray foam insulation in your home, there might be a suitable mortgage option available to meet your requirements, although Equity Release is a no go.

-Please get in touch if you would like further information about mortgages or equity release lending against a property with spray foam insulation.
+Please get in touch if you would like further information about mortgage lending against a property with spray foam insulation.

 Think Plutus provides wholly personalised whole of market mortgage advice, recommending products and lenders that we believe offer the most competitive solution in line with your personal needs and circumstances.